“Let us never negotiate out of fear.

 I am a member of the International Academy of Collaborative Law Professionals, the Collaborative Law Committee of the Alternative Dispute Resolution Section of the American Bar Association, the Collaborative Law Committee of the Birmingham Bar Association, and the Birmingham Collaborative Alliance.

 Call me at 205-314-4874 or email me, firstname.lastname@example.org, if you are interested in learning more about resolving your legal issues through collaboration.

 Additionally, if you and your spouse may be moving toward divorce, please watch this video about collaborative divorce from the International Academy of Collaborative Professionals.

 Need a Mediator or an Arbitrator?

-I have practiced law for almost twenty-five years.
+I have practiced law for over twenty-six years.
 For most of that time, I have been a certified mediator and arbitrator.
 I am a member of the rosters of mediators and arbitrators maintained by the Alabama Center for Dispute Resolution (see my profile here) and the panel of mediators maintained by the United States District Court for the Northern District of Alabama.
 I am also registered as a mediator with the Financial Regulatory Authority (FINRA).
 In early 2017, the American Arbitration Association appointed me to its commercial panel of arbitrators.